The Nottinghamshire and District

 may arise from social and environmental matters.

-Brewin Dolphin do not prioritise engagement with issuers of direct fixed
+Brewin does not prioritise engagement with issuers of direct fixed income

 management across their client base (and for the Scheme’s mandate).
 Engagement